rsalunga29/security-notes/Offensive Security/Web Application Security/Client-side Vulnerabilities/Cross-site Request Forgery (CSRF)/Bypassing SameSite Cookie Restrictions/Introduction.md

 SameSite is a browser security mechanism that determines when a website's cookies are included in requests originating from other websites.
 It also provides partial protection against cross-site attacks, such as CSRF, cross-site leaks, and some [CORS](obsidian://open?vault=security-notes&file=Offensive%20Security%2FWeb%20Application%20Security%2FClient-side%20Vulnerabilities%2FCross-Origin%20Resource%20Sharing%20(CORS)%2FIntroduction) exploits.

 SameSite have three values passed into it.
 These are:
-- **Strict**
+- **Strict** - The most restrictive option.
+The browser sends the cookie only for same-site requests, that is, requests originating from the same site that set the cookie.
 - **Lax** - Since 2021, Chrome sets `Lax` as the default value if the website that issues the cookie doesn't explicitly sets its own restriction level.
-- **None**

-Since 2021, Chrome sets `Lax` as SameSite's default value if the website that issues the cookie doesn't explicitly sets its own restriction level.
-Other values available are: `Strict` and `None`.
+The browser does not send the cookie on cross-site requests, such as on requests to load images or frames, but it sent when a user is navigating to the origin site from an external site (i.e following a link).
+- **None** - Removes any same-site requirements from the cookie.
+However, the cookie must be marked as Secure (i.e `SameSite=None; Secure`), otherwise an error will be logged.
+The browser sends the cookie on both cross-site and same-site requests